-For many, the summer holidays are the highlight of the year.
-Finally ... freedom, sunshine and new places to discover.
-An extended trip is what many of us work towards the whole year long.
-Although most of us like to really go all out for our holidays, the majority of us still want to get value for money.
+The days are slowly getting shorter and cooler.
+The autumn holidays are just around the corner.
+For many, this is one more chance to jet off to sunnier climes before winter sets in.
+Even though we want to really enjoy ourselves on holiday, most of us still want to get value for money.
 But does the price of our holidays really cover all the costs we generate?
-A rhetorical question; our climate pays the price, especially for flying.
-A flight to Mallorca for CHF 50 could never possibly factor in compensation for the approximately 1.4 tonnes of CO2 emissions generated.
+A rhetorical question; the environment pays the price, especially when it comes to flying.
+A flight to Mallorca for CHF 50 could never factor in compensation for the approximately 1.4 tonnes of CO2 emissions generated.

-The global average greenhouse gas footprint is six tonnes.
-Almost three times as much as the limit to stop the climate from continuing to heat up.
-If you add all the emissions from imported goods, i.e. emissions caused by the Swiss overseas, you get an average of 14 tonnes of CO2 emissions per capita per year for Switzerland.
+The global average for a greenhouse gas footprint, according to the Federal Office for the Environment (FOEN), is 6 tonnes.
+That’s almost three times as much as the limit to stop the climate from continuing to heat up.
+If you add to that all the emissions from imported goods, i.e. emissions caused by the Swiss overseas, you get an average of 14 tonnes of CO2 emissions per capita per year for Switzerland.

 Let’s take another popular travel destination: Palma de Mallorca.

 The choice is pretty straightforward isn’t it?
 Not always.
 The prices for different trips vary hugely.
 Switzerland is not a cheap destination.
-But if you factor climate costs into the price, the differences in price become less and less.
-So the only question that remains is ...
+But if you factor climate costs into the price, the differences in price get smaller and smaller.
+So the only question that remains is...
 Do I want to pay the true cost of my holidays or should I just lie in my hammock and leave it to the next generation to worry about?